 Setting up an online store is a lot of work, and once you’ve started working with an online sales platform it can be a pain to switch.
 Before committing to an online shop platform, do some research.
 Many people choose Etsy* because it’s well-known and there isn’t as much up-front cost, but it might not be the most effective platform for what you’re selling.
 There are lots of articles online that explain the differences between online selling platforms like Etsy, Shopify, BigCartel, and others.
 Knowing what your customers need and the types of products you’re planning to sell will also help you make that decision.
 Take some time, in the beginning, to see what the options are and what will work best for your customers.
 Investing in a few hours of research will pay off in the future, I promise.

-If you’re a visual artist or illustrator and you don’t feel like you have a lot of knowledge of your audience, you might want to try a print-on-demand platform like Redbubble or Threadless to test designs and product ideas, then transition to your own shop once you’ve discovered what kind of products resonate with your audience.
+If you are a visual artist or illustrator and you don’t feel like you have a lot of knowledge of your audience, you might want to try a print-on-demand platform like Redbubble or Threadless to test designs and product ideas.
+Then you can transition to your own shop once you’ve discovered what kind of products resonate with your audience.

 *If you’re considering Etsy, there are a few things I think all creators should consider.
 If you don’t already have an active social media following and an email list, I would advise against using Etsy.
 If you already communicate with your audience through email and social media, you have a way to direct them to your Etsy shop.
 If not, it’s too easy for your work to get lost in the multitudes of other products featured on the site.